 Governments from several countries have also advised against non-essential travel to Malawi.

-Given these developments, we have taken the decision to suspend existing placements in March, April, and May and hold on any new bookings until September.
-Anyone who has already booked a placement with us and is due to arrive in the next few months will be contacted by our team to explore options.
+Given these developments, we have had to suspend all existing placements from March until August and hold on any confirming any new bookings until September.
+Pending government decisions and flight availability to Malawi, this may also need to be extended.
+Anyone who has already booked a placement with us and is due to arrive soon will be contacted by our team to explore options.
 For those who are impacted by travel restrictions at the time of their placement, we have extended our flexible rescheduling policy and are happy to rearrange your placement for any dates in the next 18 months.
 We can gladly work around your schedule and ensure that the new placement dates work well for you.
 We would also suggest that anyone affected by these changes check in with their university, travel insurance provider, and airline to see what they advise regarding new travel dates.

 Our team is monitoring the situation very closely and will be in touch with everyone affected by recent developments.
 If you have any queries or concerns please don’t hesitate to contact us: firstname.lastname@example.org.